 The Tessinerplatz, Zurich, from “The Swiss Touch in Landscape Architecture” exhibit in the Wright gallery.

-The annual symposium highlights new research and creative work by College of Architecture faculty and doctoral students on issues relevant to the natural, built and virtual environments in a series of fast-paced five-minute presentations abbreviated from talks previously delivered at scholarly venues around the world.
+Beginning with an 8 a.m. continental breakfast and registration in the Langford B Exhibit Hall, the symposium features research relevant to natural, built and virtual environments in a series of terse, five-minute presentations abbreviated from talks previously delivered at scholarly venues around the world.